Double masking for Covid-19 protection: A trend with a purpose - KESQ

 On Inauguration Day, transportation secretary nominee Pete Buttigieg and his husband, Chasten Buttigieg, took a selfie double masking, and inaugural poet Amanda Gorman wore a surgical mask beneath her Prada version.

 Republican US Sens.
-Mitch Romney and Marco Rubio were seen sporting double masks on Capitol Hill in mid-December.
+Mitt Romney and Marco Rubio were seen sporting double masks on Capitol Hill in mid-December.

 Layer on the protection